andreynovikov/andreynovikov.info/pelican/content/gis/trekarta-maps-native.md

 Title: Native maps
 Date: 2017-11-17 16:13
 Category: Картография
-Tags: maptrek
+Tags: maptrek, trekarta
-Slug: maptrek-maps-native
+Slug: trekarta-maps-native

-It took me more then a year to think up, prototype and develop proprietary format for MapTrek maps.
+It took me more then a year to think up, prototype and develop proprietary format for Trekarta maps.
 Two times I came to the halt and had to start from the very beginning but finally it was done.
 I know that proprietary formats are bad but mapsforge format that I was using is proprietary as well and has many limits I wanted to eliminate.